DP-CDA: An Algorithm for Enhanced Privacy Preservation in Dataset Synthesis Through Randomized Mixing: Experimental Results

-In Table~\ref{tab:1}, we present the average accuracy and standard deviation (over 10 independent runs) for each of the aforementioned base datasets with different $l$ and privacy budgets ($\epsilon$).
+\textbf{Effect of the order of mixture $(l)$ on utility. }In Table~\ref{tab:1}, we present the average accuracy and standard deviation (over 10 independent runs) for each of the aforementioned base datasets with different $l$ and privacy budgets $\epsilon$.
 Note that, for each \( l \), we set the noise parameters \( \sigma_x \) and \( \sigma_y \) in such a way that we achieve the targeted $\epsilon$.
-The third column \( \epsilon = \infty \) is the non-privacy-preserving case $(\sigma_x = 0, \sigma_y=0)$.
+The column \( \epsilon = \infty \) is the non-privacy-preserving case $(\sigma_x = 0, \sigma_y=0)$.
 As such, $l=1$ and $\epsilon=\infty$ indicate conventional non-privacy-preserving training with the base dataset's training partition.
-From this table, we can observe that as $l$ increases for the non-private case, the utility decreases.
-This trend is observed across all of the three base datasets that we considered.

-As shown in Figure~\ref{fig:fig2}, there is a specific order of mixture $l^*$ for which the accuracy of the model reaches a maximum.
-In our experiments, for all the three base datasets and different $\epsilon$ levels, we found that the model obtained the best test accuracy for \( l^* = 4 \).

-Finally, we compare our proposed privacy analysis and classification accuracy with those of the existing approaches in Table \ref{tab:2}.
-It is evident from this table that our tighter privacy analysis provides a stricter overall privacy guarantee for a given utility level.
+From Table~\ref{tab:1}, we can observe that as $l$ increases for the non-private case, the utility decreases.
+This trend is observed across all three base datasets that we considered.
+In contrast, when examining the private dataset, we noticed a different trend.
+According to Theorem~\ref{theorem1}, the amount of noise required to guarantee a given privacy level decreases as the order of mixture $l$ increases.
+However, large $l$ values cause \emph{over-mixing}, which can dilute class-specific information and degrade model performance.
+Consequently, there exists an optimal $l^*$ that maximizes the utility of the generated synthetic dataset.
+To empirically demonstrate the existence of such $l^*$, we repeated the classification experiments using synthetic datasets generated by DP-CDA for different values of $l$.
+For each choice of $l$, we carefully calibrated the noise parameters ($\sigma_x, \sigma_y$) to ensure a fixed privacy level, i.e., constant ($\epsilon, \delta$) values.
+We then trained the CNN model on each synthetic dataset and evaluated the performance on the original (non-synthetic) test set.
+In our experiments, for all three base datasets and different $\epsilon$ levels, we found that the model obtained the best test accuracy for \( l^* = 4 \).
+The results, summarized in Table~\ref{tab:1} (columns $\epsilon=20$ and $\epsilon=10$), clearly demonstrate that the test accuracy varies with the choice of $l$, with the highest accuracy consistently achieved at $l^*=4$ across all datasets and privacy budgets.
+This optimal $l^*$ arises from a trade-off between privacy-induced noise and the degree of data mixing.
+Smaller $l$ values limit the averaging effect, resulting in higher sensitivity and greater noise injection, whereas larger $l$ values cause excessive averaging that blurs class-discriminative features.
+Hence, an intermediate $l^*$ offers the best balance, minimizing injected noise while maintaining sufficient class separability.
+Although $l^*$ may vary slightly across datasets depending on data complexity and dimensionality, our experiments suggest a stable pattern in which $l^* \approx 4$ provides consistently high utility under equivalent privacy constraints.